porter-finance/v1-core/emergency.md

    - If a solution will take longer than a few hours, are there any further communications and preventive actions needed while the fix is developed?
    - Does the solution require a longer term plan?
 Is there identified owners for the tasks/steps for the plan's execution?
 8. Once a solution has been implemented, the team will confirm the solution resolves the issue and minimizes the loss of funds.
 Possible actions needed during this step:
-   - Run in ganache fork simulations of end state to confirm the proposed solution(s)
+   - Run in hardhat fork simulations of end state to confirm the proposed solution(s)
    - Coordinate signatures from multi-sig signers and execution
    - Enable UI changes to normalize operations as needed
 9. Assign a lead to prepare a [disclosure](https://github.com/yearn/yearn-security) (should it be required), preparing a timeline of the events that took place.